 This one-direction road runs along the ocean, with several cliffs and tunnels through the rock and was built after the World War II.
 The peculiarity of this road, apart from its narrowness, is that along the path, in the rainy season, there are waterfalls that cascade down from the sheer cliff and sparkle in the sunshine.
 The locals refer to stretches of the road as the "free car wash".
 On stormy days, the waves arrive up some points on the road, sweeping away all those who circulate around.
+Some stretches of the road are collapsed.

 Many parts of the road have been renewed with bridges and tunnels, allowing most of the island to be in acceptable reach from Funchal.
 Do not travel this road in severe weather conditions.
 Avalanches and landslides can occur anytime.
 It has a well-deserved reputation for being dangerous because of unpredictable blizzards, and driving under these conditions, can be extremely challenging.